chenxiang2019/melody/README.md

 - **optimizer** includes two C++ programs, optimizer.cpp and heuristic.cpp, which respectively represent the two algorithms mentioned by the paper, MIP and heuristic.
 - **melody.cpp** is the main program of Melody.
 - **run.sh** is the startup script of Melody.
 Users run this script with the paths pointing to a P4 program and phv.txt to activate Melody.
-- **libgurobi110.so** is the dynamic link library required for guanxi program running
+- **libgurobi110.so** is the dynamic link library required for Gurobi.

 Input:
 - P4 program: example.p4